 VARIABLE DEFINITION SOURCE Child poverty The proportion of all children aged 0 to 15 living in income deprived families.
 IMD Pensioner poverty The proportion of all those aged 60 or over who experience income deprivation.
-Working age poverty The proportion of working-age adults who experience income deprivation.
+IMD Working age poverty The proportion of working-age adults who experience income deprivation.
 This includes those in receipt of Job Seeker's Allowance, Employment and Support Allowance, Incapacity Benefit, Severe Disablement Allowance and Carer's Allowance.
-IMD Life expectancy men/women No qualifications Percentage of 16+ year olds who reported 'Highest level qualification: No qualifications' Census 2021 Social housing Percentage of households who reported 'Tenure Social Rented: rents from council or Local Authority' Census 2021 Older population Older population Percentage of population aged 65+ Ethnic diversity The ethnic group that the person completing the census feels they belong to.
+IMD Life expectancy men/women The average number of years a person would live, if they experienced the particular area's age-specific mortality rates.
+See data sources spreadsheet No qualifications Percentage of 16+ year olds who reported 'Highest level qualification: No qualifications'.
+Census 2021 Social housing Percentage of households who reported 'Tenure: Social Rented: rents from council or Local Authority'.
+Census 2021 Older population Percentage of population aged 65+ Census 2021 Lone parenthood Percentage of those who reported 'Household composition: Lone parent family: With dependent children'.
+Census 2021 Single occupant households Percentage of those who reported 'Household composition: One-person household: Aged 66 years and over' and 'Household composition: One-person household Other'.
 Census 2021